2022 Alabama Secretary of State election: Debates and forums

 When asked about ensuring access for certain marginalized groups such as the disabled, homeless and out-of-area college students, Horn said he knows what it is like to be a marginalized group as a Black man and formerly being paralyzed from the neck down.

-“So the first thing is the Secretary of State must not be bureaucratic, but they must lead from the heart,” Horn said.
-“They must have a heart to hear the concerns of those people, my people and those communities that I’ve been a part of, and certainly be able to listen to the organizations that represent their interests and have an open door— but it's a heart-based leadership.”
+"So the first thing is the Secretary of State must not be bureaucratic, but they must lead from the heart," Horn said.
+"They must have a heart to hear the concerns of those people, my people and those communities that I've been a part of, and certainly be able to listen to the organizations that represent their interests and have an open door— but it's a heart-based leadership."

 Packard also said he would want to work with marginalized groups, adding that he has already been working with the National Federation of the Blind.

-“I’ve been working with the Alabama Disabilities Advocacy Program over at the University of Alabama to work on legislation to make voting for people with disabilities easier,” Packard said.
-“And what I have put out ever since I got involved in this race back in December, is that we should allow those individuals who are disabled to vote the same way we allow overseas, military and US citizens to vote and that is electronically from the comfort of their home.”
+"I've been working with the Alabama Disabilities Advocacy Program over at the University of Alabama to work on legislation to make voting for people with disabilities easier," Packard said.
+"And what I have put out ever since I got involved in this race back in December, is that we should allow those individuals who are disabled to vote the same way we allow overseas, military and US citizens to vote and that is electronically from the comfort of their home."

 However, both candidates stated their opposition to early voting and no-excuse absentee voting.

 All four candidates were present at a debate hosted by Eagle Forum of Alabama at the O'Neal Public Library in Mountain Brook.

-All four candidates were present at the Doster Center in Prattville for a candidates forum hosted by the Autauga County Republican Executive Committee.
+All four candidates were present at the Doster Center in Prattville for a candidates' forum hosted by the Autauga County Republican Executive Committee.

-Candidates Allen and Zeigler squared off in a debate at the Gardendale Civic Center just more than a week ahead of the Republican Primary Runoff on June 13, 2022.
+Candidates Allen and Zeigler squared off in a debate at the Gardendale Civic Center just over a week ahead of the Republican primary runoff on June 13, 2022.
 The debate was cosponsored by WYDE-FM and 1819 News.